Liying1996/ViSNP/README.md

 options(bedtools.path = "~/anaconda3/bin/")
 ```

+Simulation enrichment  is used to test whether the input SNPs are enriched in cCREs.

+Method:

+1).
+Randomly select the same number of SNPs as input SNPs from 1000Genome as control ( 1 million SNPs randomly selected from 1000 Genome were used and embeded in Vi-SNP in order to speed up the test);

+2).
+Calculate the number of input and control SNPs enriched in each cCRE;

+3).
+For each cCRE, calculate the Z-score.
+Z-score = (the number of input SNPs enriched in the cCRE - mean number of control SNPs enriched in the cCRE) / (standard deviation of control SNPs enriched in the cCRE);

+4).
+Calculate P-values.
+P = 2 * pnorm(-Zscore)

 `snps_loc` Required.
 The genomic locations of input SNPs, the format should be like: "chr1:1014863".
 `assembly` Optional. "hg19" and hg38" can be selected.
 Default is "hg38".
 `show_p` Optional.
 Show p-values or "\*\*\*" (significant) on output plot.
 Default is TRUE. "\*\*\*" : P <= 1e-7; "\*\*": 1e-3 <= P < 1e-7;  "\*": 0.05 <= p < 1e-3; "NS": p > 0.05.